summaryInfo/nsst/README.md

     Nsst.font: Iosevka-13:style=Thin,MaterialDesignIcons-13

-Wide glyphs are now just clipped (but `wide` cell property is respecteed), later I will add option to avoid that.
+Set `--override-boxdrawing`/`overrideBoxdrawing` to `true` if box drawing characters of font you use does not align.

+If font looks to blurry try setting `--font-gamma`/`fontGamma` to value greater than `10000`.

+Set pixelMode to your monitor's pixel alignment to enable subpixel rendering.

-All options are now available though Xrmdb and command line arguments.
+All options are now available through Xrmdb and command line arguments.
 No documentation yet for Xrmdb names, see `optmap[]` function in `config.c`.

 For command line arguments see `nsst --help`.